statgen/pheweb/README.rst

 2) If something breaks, read the error message.
 Then,

-   - If you can understand the error message, modify ``data/input_file_parsers/epacts.py`` to handle your file type.
+   - If you can understand the error message, modify your input files to avoid it.

-     If the modification is something that pheweb should support by default, please email your changes to <pjvh@umich.edu>.
+   - If the problem is something that PheWeb should support by default, feel free to email it to me at pjvh@umich.edu.

-   - If you can't understand the error message, please email your error message to <pjvh@umich.edu> and hopefully I get back to you quickly.
+   - If you can't understand the error message, please email your error message to pjvh@umich.edu and hopefully I get back to you quickly.

    Then re-run ``pheweb process-assoc-files``.